Will You Attend?

 A great resource for checking the parking around Münster is Parkopedia.
 You can see parking spaces, prices and directions.

-⛪ Church Parking:
+Church Parking:

-🚧 Due to construction work around the church, no parking spaces will be available in the church parking area.🚧
+Due to construction work around the church, no parking spaces will be available in the church parking area.

 Following the Parkopedia, there are a number of options.

-- St. Franziskus-Hospital (Parkhaus) – 350 spaces in total (paid, 14 min walk to the church, [Directions])
+St. Franziskus-Hospital (Parkhaus) – 350 spaces in total (paid 2€ pr. hour, 14 min walk to the church, [Directions])

-- Bremer Platz – 416 spaces in total (paid, 23 min walk to the church, [Directions])
+Bremer Platz – 416 spaces in total (paid 2.5€ pr. hour, 23 min walk to the church, [Directions])

-🏠Reception site parking:
+Reception site parking:

-On-site: Approximately 45–50 spaces are available, with priority given to elderly and disabled guests.
+On-site: Approximately 45–50 spaces are available.

 Transportation